 When we interviewed Dr. Anna Guanche several months ago, she told us that retinol is considered “the most powerful anti-aging topical known to us at this time.”
 It not only prevents damage and fine lines, but also reverses it.
 Retinol is also a powerful acne treatment.

 That’s why retinol alternatives, like bakuchiol, are trending right along side the real thing.
-Below, we’ve outlined the most common ones with a little help from two board-certified dermatologists.
+Below, we’ve outlined five retinol alternatives that compare to the real thing from two board-certified dermatologists.

 Bakuchiol is a phenol that’s found abundantly in the seeds and leaves of a plant called psoralea corylifolia.
 It’s arguably the buzziest and most akin retinol alternative.